joshuarubin/teleport-job-worker/rfd/0-job-worker.md

 #### gRPC API

 The gRPC API follows the worker library fairly closely.
-It does not require the user id in the messages because user id is the client certificate's serial number, not explicitly provided.
-Additionally, the stream output format is slightly different since gRPC can't stream bytes, rather, it will stream one newline separated string at a time.
+It does not require the user id in the messages because user id is the client certificate's subject, not explicitly provided.
+Additionally, the stream output format is slightly different since gRPC can't stream bytes, rather, it will stream one newline separated byte array at a time.

 ### Security Considerations

+#### Authentication

+mTLS is used for authentication.
+The server will be configured with a ca certificate that it expects all client certificates to be signed by.
+All clients presenting a properly signed certificate are authenticated, every other connection is not.

 #### TLS